inmanta/inmanta-core/docs/model_developers/modules.rst

     graft inmanta_plugins/mod1/files
     graft inmanta_plugins/mod1/templates

-You might notice that the model, file and templates directories, nor the metadata file reside in the ``inmanta_plugins`` directory.
+You might notice that the model, files and templates directories, nor the metadata file reside in the ``inmanta_plugins`` directory.
 The inmanta build tool takes care of this to ensure the included files are included in the package installation directory.